First-principles modelling of the magnetic structure of the lightest nuclear systems using effective field theory without pions: Introduction

 \section{Introduction}

 Low-energy magnetic transitions and magnetic moments of nuclei are sensitive to the nuclear structure and, thus, are a window into the properties of the nuclear interaction.
 In addition, the electromagnetic interaction shares several similarities with the weak interaction, thus providing insight into weak reactions with nuclei, which are of importance in the theoretical modeling of stellar evolution and supernovae, and are sometimes out of reach experimentally.
-Due to the non-perturbative character of QCD at the nuclear regime, it is difficult to calculate these magnetic observables directly from the more fundamental theory.
+Due to the non-perturbative nature of quantum chromodynamics (QCD) in the nuclear regime, it is difficult to calculate these magnetic observables directly from the more fundamental theory.

-In fact, lattice formulations of QCD have only recently been able to calculate such properties, though the calculations are still restricted to unphysical quark masses~\cite{Beane:2014ora, Beane:2013br}.
-The latter reproduce the empirical fact that in nature and for the unphysical quark masses considered by lattice QCD calculations, the nuclear magnetic moments of nuclei of masses $A=2,\,3$ follow a perturbative trend, a shell model trend, in the sense that the Deuteron ($d$ or $^2$H) magnetic moment, $\langle\hat{\mu}_{d}\rangle$, is found to be approximately the sum of the proton and neutron magnetic moments, $\langle\hat{\mu}_{d}\rangle\approx \mu_p+\mu_n$, and the Triton ($^3$H) and Helium-3 magnetic moments are approximately the magnetic moments of the proton and neutron, respectively, consistent with a shell model behavior of a valence nucleon weakly bound to a core.
+Lattice formulations of QCD have only recently been able to calculate such properties, though the calculations are still restricted to unphysical quark masses~\cite{Beane:2014ora, Beane:2013br}.
+The latter reproduces the empirical fact that in nature and for the unphysical quark masses considered by lattice QCD calculations, the nuclear magnetic moments of nuclei of masses $A=2,\,3$ follow a perturbative trend, a shell model trend, in the sense that the Deuteron ($d$ or $^2$H) magnetic moment, $\langle\hat{\mu}_{d}\rangle$, is found to be approximately the sum of the proton and neutron magnetic moments, $\langle\hat{\mu}_{d}\rangle\approx \mu_p+\mu_n$, and the Triton ($^3$H) and Helium-3 magnetic moments are approximately the magnetic moments of the proton and neutron, respectively, consistent with a shell model behavior of a valence nucleon weakly bound to a core.

 This seemingly perturbative and linear behavior is in sharp contrast with the non-perturbative quantum character of the structure of these nuclei.
-The strong interaction between the nucleons leads in the $A=2$ nuclear system to large nucleon-nucleon scattering lengths compared to the range of the interaction, or equivalently, as Bethe showed using an effective range expansion (ERE) \cite{Bethe:1949yr}, to a vanishing binding energy of the Deuteron, compared to the natural scale of QCD excitations.
-Moreover, in $A=3$ nuclei, the large nucleon-nucleon scattering length leads to a realization of the Efimov effect, making the introduction of a three-body force an essential to stabilize these nuclei.
+In the $A=2$ nuclear system, the strong interaction between nucleons leads to large nucleon-nucleon scattering lengths, or equivalently, as Bethe showed using the effective range expansion (ERE), \cite{Bethe:1949yr}, vanishing binding energy for the Deuteron, compared to the natural scale of QCD excitations.
+Moreover, in $A=3$ nuclei, the large nucleon-nucleon scattering length leads to a realization of the Efimov effect, making the introduction of a three-body force essential to stabilize these nuclei.